-- i.
-Conformance to statutory requirements The vendor successfully demonstrated that the Poll Pad 3.1.0 EPB system conforms to the statutory requirements outlined in Pennsylvania law.
+- a) Conformance to statutory requirements The vendor successfully demonstrated that the Poll Pad 3.5.1 EPB system conforms to the statutory requirements outlined in Pennsylvania law.
 The demonstration proved that the system can be configured to meet the statutory requirements.
-See Attachment A for the list of statutory requirements discussed and validated during the demonstration. - ii.
-Review of system capabilities The Department reviewed the overall system capabilities during the demonstration and documentation review.
-See Attachment B for a summary of the demonstration discussion points. - iii.
-Level of Compliance with Commonwealth IT policies and system security posture - The Department provided Knowink with a copy of the Commonwealth of Pennsylvania IT policies relating to the security of distributed systems and network connectivity.
-The Department also provided Knowink with a questionnaire to Page 5 of 27 evaluate the system security posture, which was completed and submitted as part of the evaluation request.
-The written response to the questionnaire and the security discussion with the Knowink team during the demonstration allowed Department staff and election security partners to understand the security features of the system.
-See Attachment C for a summary of the answers submitted by Knowink.
+See Attachment A for the list of statutory requirements discussed and validated during the demonstration. - b) Review of system capabilities The Department reviewed the overall system capabilities during the demonstration and documentation review.
+See Attachment B for the list of system functional and nonfunctional capabilities discussed during the demonstration and a brief overview of the discussion points. - Level of Compliance with Commonwealth IT policies and system security posture questionnaire and the security discussion with the KNOWiNK team during the demonstration allowed Department staff and election security partners to understand the security features of the system.
+See Attachment C for a summary of the answers submitted by KNOWiNK.